Rebel leader in east Ukraine killed in blast

 The separatists have been dogged by infighting that has, on occasion, turned violent.
 Several past leaders of the separatists have fled the region, saying they feared for their lives after their comrades turned on them.

-Earlier this year, three sources who had led the original uprising in 2014 told Reuters that they expected that Zakharchenko would be pushed aside, with Moscow’s assistance, and that a new rebel leadership would take over.
+Earlier this year, three sources who led the original uprising in 2014 told Reuters they expected Zakharchenko to be pushed aside, with Moscow’s assistance, and that a new rebel leadership would take over.

+In the past, at least five other leading separatist commanders have been killed in unexplained circumstances not connected to front-line combat.

+Separatist officials blamed Ukraine for the deaths, while Kiev — and some people among the separatists speaking on condition of anonymity — said in some cases the commanders were killed in internal purges.

 A source close to the Donetsk separatist leadership, who spoke on condition of anonymity, told Reuters on Friday that Denis Pushilin, head of the rebel legislature, was likely to become caretaker leader of the region.